arnauddhaene/CElegansDev/3D/README.md

 ## Warning
 As these PlugIns are automatically saving images or graphs, some errors can occur depending on the operating system you are using.
-In case of error, check the lines containing `IJ.saveAs(...);` and the directory in particular first.
+In case of error, please check the lines containing `IJ.saveAs(...);` and the directory in particular first.

 ## PlugIns Framework